dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The complexity of the defences suggests several phases of development.
 After the hill fort was abandoned it was incorporated into Wat's Dyke (built by the king of Mercia in the early 8th Century, it preceded the better-known Offa's Dyke).
 ![](../1shropshire/assets/images/history/2019-02-16_12_25_24_DSC_3317_DxO.jpg)

+# Header: 43 AD

-# Header: Roman Invasion of Britain Begins - 43 AD
+## The Roman invasion of Britain Begins

 During the Roman occupation the tribe was reorganised as a Roman civitas (a social body of the cives, or citizens, united by law) and the capital was relocated to Viroconium.